-Following the PIPE closed in August 2007, Novogen retained approximately 71.9% of the Company's common stock.
+Following the closing of the PIPE in August 2007, Novogen retained approximately 71.9% of the Company's common stock.

-The Company filed a shelf registration statement with the SEC in March 2008.
-The shelf registration statement was declared effective by the SEC on April 3, 2008.
-The shelf registration statement permits the Company to sell, from time to time, up to \$75,000,000 of common stock, preferred stock and warrants or any combination of the foregoing.
-Pursuant to SEC regulations, however, the Company cannot sell securities from the shelf registration statement which represent more than one third of the Company's public float during any 12-month period.
+The Company filed a shelf registration statement on Form S-3 (File No. 333-149807) (The "Shelf Registration Statement") with the SEC in March 2008.
+The Shelf Registration Statement was declared effective by the SEC on April 3, 2008.
+The Shelf Registration Statement permits the Company to sell, from time to time, up to \$75,000,000 of common stock, preferred stock and warrants or any combination of the foregoing.
+Pursuant to SEC regulations, however, the Company cannot sell securities from the Shelf Registration Statement which represent more than one third of the Company's public float during any 12-month period.